 The establishment of this collection resulted from a grant received in 1975-1976.
-The purpose of the grant was to collect, identify, and catalog books, photographs, manuscripts, maps and other materials documenting people of Belgian descent living in the United States with a particular emphasis on those living in Brown, Door, and Kewaunee Counties.
+The purpose of the grant was to collect, identify, and catalog books, photographs, manuscripts, maps and other materials documenting people of Belgian descent living in the United States with an emphasis on those living in Brown, Door and Kewaunee Counties.

 To date, the Belgian-American Research Collection focuses on the rural Walloon settlements, with a limited amount of Flemish materials.
-The collection includes oral history tapes, photographs, maps, a vertical file, books, and manuscript materials.
+The collection includes oral history interviews, photographs, maps, a research file, books and manuscript materials.

 What is in the Collection?

 A component of the grant project was an architectural survey of Belgian-American farms in the area that had been owned for five or six generations of the same family.
 Oral history interviews were conducted with these individuals to record information about the farm.
 The grant staff also prepared original maps of the farms.
 The maps indicate the physical layout of the farm as well as the location of buildings and gardens.
 The maps contain historical information as well as information from the date of the mapping project.

 A detailed photo survey and architectural notes were also conducted on log structures.